 The red-bellied black snake is a species of elapid snake native to Australia.
 They are one of eastern Australia’s most commonly encountered snakes.
 These snakes are not typically an aggressive species and usually retreat when approached, however they will defend themselves if they feel threatened and are cornered.
-The red-bellied black snake is native to the eastern coast of Australia, where it is one of the most commonly encountered snakes.
 It can usually be found in urban forests, woodlands, plains, and bushland regions.

 First the Stats…

 Now on to the Facts!

 1.)
 Their prey items include: lizards, fish, frogs, tadpoles, snakes (including its own kind), and mammals.
 They will also eat eggs.

 2.)
 They are diurnal (active during the day).

 3.)
 The Red-bellied black snake is ovoviviparous (producing young from eggs which are hatched within the body).